Nazi Party rally grounds: Luitpoldarena

-From 1906 onwards, a park named "Luitpoldhain" (literally translated: "Luitpold grove", named after Luitpold, Prince Regent of Bavaria) existed here.
-During the Weimar Republic (1919–1933), the "Ehrenhalle" (Hall of Honour) was built in the park.
+From 1906 onwards, a park named Luitpoldhain (literally translated: "Luitpold grove", named after Luitpold, Prince Regent of Bavaria) existed here.
+During the Weimar Republic (1919–1933), the Ehrenhalle (Hall of Honour) was built in the park.

-In 1933, Hitler replaced the park with a strictly-structured deployment area, the so-called "Luitpoldarena", with an area of 84000 m2.
+In 1933, Hitler replaced the park with a strictly-structured deployment area, the so-called Luitpoldarena, with an area of 84000 m2.

 During the party rallies, deployments of the SA and the SS with up to 150,000 people took place in this area.
-The central "relic" here was the "Blutfahne" (Blood flag), which was allegedly carried by the Beer Hall Putsch rebels and was soaked with the blood of one of them.
-At the "Blutfahnenweihe" (Blood flag consecration), new "Standarten" (flags) of SA- and SS-units were "consecrated" by touching their guidons with the "Blutfahne".
+The central "relic" here was the Blutfahne (Blood flag), which was allegedly carried by the Beer Hall Putsch rebels and was soaked with the blood of one of them.
+At the Blutfahnenweihe (Blood flag consecration), new Standarten (flags) of SA- and SS-units were "consecrated" by touching their guidons with the Blutfahne.

-While the Swastikas depicted on Nazi Flags appear very similar to those Used by Germany’s former World War Two ally Japan to denote 80,000 Japanese Buddhist Temples on Modern Electronic Cellphone Maps, the Two Styles of Swastika are in fact Reversed & Offset by a 45 degree angle.
-The Modern Japanese usage of this style of Swastika has no known historical significance related to Germany or the Nazis.

 After 1945 the city of Nuremberg redesigned the area into a park again.
-All buildings from the NS era were demolished.
+All buildings from the Nazi era were demolished.
 Only the half-round of the terraces of the main grandstand remains.